vatpac-technology/sops/docs/terminal/melbourne.md

 </figure>

 ### Departures
-Departing aircraft generally require an airways clearance on the ground, due to the low level of CTA.
+Departing aircraft will require an airways clearance on the ground, due to the low level of CTA.
 Aircraft should report taxiing to the TCU controller, who will issue a squawk code and traffic statement.
 These aircraft should be instructed to report at the holding point, where airways clearance will be issued.

 !!! example
     **AM318**: "Melbourne Approach, AM318, King Air, POB 2, IFR, taxiing YMAV runway 18 for YMEN"